Qingqing-Yang-177/Qingqing-Yang-177.github.io/index.md

 <br>

-  I'm also a **Research Assistant** in the [**Cate Hartley lab**](https://www.hartleylab.org/) at NYU with Dr. Noam Goldway, investigating the relationship among decision-making (reinforcement learning parameters), developmental and psychiatric disorders, and neural factors.
+  I'm also a **Assistant Research Scientist** in the [**Cate Hartley lab**](https://www.hartleylab.org/) at NYU with Dr. Noam Goldway, investigating the relationship among decision-making (reinforcement learning parameters), developmental and psychiatric disorders, and neural factors.

 ---
 ### Research Interests